upbound/docs/content/users/teams.md

 ### Add users

-If the user is not yet in the organization, invite them to join the organization.
-Once the user has accepted their invite you can add them to team(s).
+If the user isn't yet in the organization, invite them to join the organization.
+Once the user has accepted their invite you can add them to team.
 To do this:

 1. select the team from the `Teams` tab in the org settings pane.
 2. Click the team's `Members` tab.
 3. Click `Add Team Member`.
-4. You can select from the list of available members in the organization who do not already belong to this team.
+4. You can select from the list of available members in the organization who don't already belong to this team.
 You can select multiple users at a time.

 {{< hint "tip" >}}
 The default role that will be assigned to a team member is `owner`.
 Select the role to open a menu and change it to `member` if you wish.